Secure-With-Mandeep/Secure-With-Mandeep/README.md

 ## Objective

-Brother-Watch is my project where you'll find tools for Recon, Scanning, Brute Forcing, Gaining Access, Privledge Escalation and Phishing etc etc (popular tools and my own).
+Brother-Watch is my work in progress project where you'll find tools for Recon, Scanning, Brute Forcing, Gaining Access, Privledge Escalation and Phishing etc etc (popular tools and my own).
 Eventually, i will combine all the tools above into one tool called Brother-Watch.
 It will be UI friendly with Interactive Shell asking you want do you wanna do next? and then list options of tools to perform it. further once you choose a tool, it will ask what options you wanna set for tool to perform.
 The idea behind Brother-Watch is to pick a ctf or target ethically and do the majority of what you need to do in one terminal-tab itself.
 That way you can have multiple targets or ctfs open among multiple tabs and still feel organised.
 You can use this if you get bored of a ctf/target and still want to maintain consistency and productivity, you can have multiple open at the same time. (ethically ofcourse)